Stage 2 - KaryanwayAn (Implementation) Prize

 - That through implementing the plan, they have achieved positive outcomes for poor and vulnerable communities.

-Karyanwayan Prizes will be awarded to applicants who can show that they have successfully scaled up their climate adaptation initiative.
+Karyanwayan Prizes will be awarded in April 2019 to applicants who can show that they have successfully scaled up their climate adaptation initiative.
 They must have achieved positive outcomes for more poor and vulnerable communities using their new approaches.

 *Please note: Karyanwayan Prizes will reward the success of the scale up plan, not the technology itself.